Jkfre247/auto-flashcard-Quizlet-creator/README.md

 # Acquisition of definitions and examples
 The first file called [1 Cambridge webscraping.ipynb](https://github.com/Jkfre247/auto-flashcard-Quizlet-creator/blob/main/1%20Cambridge%20webscraping.ipynb) loads our txt file in which we have our vocabulary.
 In my case the txt file is called [words.txt](https://github.com/Jkfre247/auto-flashcard-Quizlet-creator/blob/main/words.txt).
 It goes through each word available extracting the definition and usage examples from the cambridge dictionary using the scraping process.
 All depending on the availability and correctness of the word.
 If the word is entered correctly it will retrieve the definition and examples.
 We get a finished file which will be used in the second section [gotowy.csv](https://github.com/Jkfre247/auto-flashcard-Quizlet-creator/blob/main/gotowy.csv).
 # Creating flashcards
-A second file is used to create the fiches [2 Quizlet creating flashcards.ipynb](https://github.com/Jkfre247/auto-flashcard-Quizlet-creator/blob/main/2%20Quizlet%20creating%20flashcards.ipynb) In this file, the program goes through a couple of steps
+A second file is used to create the fiches [2 Quizlet creating flashcards.ipynb](https://github.com/Jkfre247/auto-flashcard-Quizlet-creator/blob/main/2%20Quizlet%20creating%20flashcards.ipynb) In this file, the programme goes through a couple of steps
 * Logging in to the platform (really good security).
 * Entering the tab where you create flashcards
 * If there is a notification that prevents it from continuing to function (quizlet premium advertising) will close it.
 (Be aware that the id may change so this element may change).